eth-cscs/sarus/doc/user/user_guide.rst

 --------------------------------

-Sarus also comes with a hook which enables support for SSH connections within containers.
+Sarus also comes with a hook which enables support for SSH connections within containers, leveraging the `Dropbear SSH software <https://matt.ucc.asn.au/dropbear/dropbear.html>`_.

-When Sarus is configured to use this hook, you must first run the command ``sarus ssh-keygen`` to generate the SSH keys that will be used by the SSH daemons and the SSH clients in the containers.
+When Sarus is configured to use this hook, before attempting SSH connections to/from containers, the ``sarus ssh-keygen`` command must be run in order to generate the keys that will be used by the SSH daemons and the SSH clients inside containers.
 It is sufficient to generate the keys just once, as they are persistent between sessions.

 It is then possible to execute a container passing the ``--ssh`` option to :program:`sarus run`, e.g. ``sarus run --ssh <image> <command>``.
 Using the